 Are Hosts Protected?

-Neighbor takes care of their hosts too with their “$1,000 Host Guarantee” to cover any damage that might be done to your space.
+Neighbor takes care of their hosts too with their $1,000,000 Host Guarantee to cover any personal liability.
 Not only that, but if you have further questions, or you just don’t feel like combing through the digital archives of rentable space, the customer service representatives at Neighbor are more than helpful.
 Like, über helpful.
 They’re available for live chat or phone call during business hours, and they will do all the work for you of setting you up for all your storage needs if you want them to.
 Just read the raving reviews they are receiving if your skeptical!